maxorcist/hn/README.md

+# Description

+Fetches movies from http://www.omdbapi.com/ through searching.
+Movies can be added to a favorite list to be viewed later.

+## Add api key to .env

+Open .env and add your omdbapi.com api key to REACT_APP_API_KEY

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).